 Advancement of thinking skills is a prerequisite for going from the expression of general ideas to the discussion of concepts.
 Concepts are broad and powerful abstract notions.
 To form such notions, general ideas should be linked in a meaningful way within and across different fields.
 A question that refers to concepts, or calls for an answer that involves concepts, is a sign for adequate conceptual understanding.

 Concept-focused questioning can facilitate connecting general ideas successfully enough to move towards concepts, whether you are setting the question or providing the answer.
 It calls both parties to rise up to the challenge: give width to their perspectives and depth to their approaches.
+To more efficiently handle this process, setting a specific topic can substantially help all participants to stay on the right inquiry track.

 3. Teaching developed in local-global contexts ↦ Enriching communication skills